 The Legislature's mandate to fully fund K-12 public education leaves little discretionary funding left for the community and technical college system.
 As a result, it is likely that South Puget Sound Community College will only realize new revenue through increases in tuition rates and Running Start reimbursement rates, both of which are set at the state level.
-Enrollment numbers for state funded tuition remain stable.
-In addition, Running Start enrollment growth which has increased significantly in past years, may begin to stabilize.
+Running Start enrollment growth which has increased significantly in past years, may begin to stabilize.